Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 * Create a ``MachineDesigner`` for modeling an electric machine.
 * Define ``EvaluationSteps`` to describe an evaluation process for an electric machine

-The classes used in the example represent a simplified machine topology and evaluation process which is not accurate to real physics.
-The purpose of this document is to demonstrate how these classes are created and interact.
+The example classes used in this tutorial are chosen to illustrate the machine topology specification and evaluation process in a simple manner and are not intended to accurately model any physical details.

 Tutorial Requirements
 ---------------------

-This tutorial requires that ``eMach`` and the associated packages are installed:
+Prior to starting this tutorial, the user must configure their system with the following:

 #.
 All required Python packages are installed on system.
 (See :doc:`Pre-requisites <../../pre_reqs>`)
 #. ``eMach`` installed as a sub-module in a root folder of a git repository (See :doc:`Rectangle Example <../rect_opti/index>`)